 Description of Key Spouse Workshops

 Key Spouse Initial Training: One day mandatory training held every other month from 8:30am-4:30pm at the Airman & Family Readiness Center.
-This class will provide newly appointed Key Spouses with a basic knowledge about the resources and helping agencies on base and in the local community.
-Training topics include Suicide Prevention, Master Resiliency Training, Communication, Identifying Helping Agencies and the 4 Lenses of Leadership personality assessment.
+This class will provide newly appointed Key Spouses and Key Spouse Mentors with a basic knowledge about the resources and helping agencies on base and in the local community.
+Training topics include Suicide Prevention, Master Resiliency Training, Communication, Identifying Helping Agencies and the Four Lenses of Leadership personality assessment.
+If you have been a Key Spouse at another installation, you will be required to provide proof of your prior volunteer service and complete a one-on-one refresher training with the Key Spouse program manager.
 Before registering for Key Spouse Initial Training, please make sure you have met with your Unit leadership (Commander and First Sergeant).
 Requirements for registration and certification of this program are:

 1) Must have an official Appointment letter signed by Unit Commander